spakin/gosp/docs/configure.md

 **`GospGoPath`** sets the `GOPATH` variable as specified during page compilation.
 It can be useful for pointing to a library of common routines (e.g., for typesetting page headers or footers) and for exposing to Go code individual "safe" functions taken from "dangerous" packages.

-**`GospMaxTop`** limits the number of top-level blocks of Go code (function/method declarations, `import` blocks, etc.) allowed per page.
-The thinking is that if an attacker somehow managed to inject code on a page, this would limit the harm that could be caused.

 **`GospMaxIdleTime`** provides an automatic cleanup mechanism.
 To avoid leaving one Go Server Page process running indefinitely per Web page, these processes can exit automatically after `GospMaxIdleTime` of no usage.
 The only downside is the (reasonably low) cost of a process launch the next time the page is accessed after a long period of no accesses.
 Times are specified as a number followed by a suffix of `s` for seconds, `m` for minutes, or `h` for hours.  `GospMaxIdleTime` should not be set too small or a process could self-terminate before sending back the page's contents.
 A few minutes (say, `5m`) is a good value for `GospMaxIdleTime`.

 **`GospServer`** points to the `gosp-server` executable.
 It should automatically be set correctly.
 However, you might consider replacing it with a script that imposes memory or CPU usage limits
 (e.g., with [the Bash shell's `ulimit` command](https://linux.die.net/man/1/bash) or the [LimitCPU](http://limitcpu.sourceforge.net/) tool) then launches the real `gosp-server`.

 **`GospGoCompiler`** specifies the full path to the Go compiler.
 It should automatically be set correctly and probably never needs to be changed.

+**`GospMaxTop`** limits the number of top-level blocks of Go code (function/method declarations, `import` blocks, etc.) allowed per page.
+The thinking is that if an attacker somehow managed to inject code on a page, this would limit the harm that could be caused.
+This is probably of limited use for pages served directly by the Web server, as opposed to pages generated manually via the `gosp2go` command-line tool.
+This is why `GospMaxTop` defaults to such a large number.